 The Lift float feature is an optional extra for use during mowing work.
 When the function is activated the pressurised accumulator(s) work in conjunction with the valve and lift ram to take a proportion of the flailheads weight off the flail roller allowing the head to automatically follow the natural contours of the ground; this produces a cleaner more uniform cut without the need for constant operator re-adjustment.
-On EDS models the function has 3 user settings for differing working conditions - these are soft, medium and hard.
-Refer to the relevant control section for details of selecting the required setting.

 Operation of the lift float function is as follows: with lift float switched off, position the flailhead approximately 1m clear of the ground before switching the float function on to charge the accumulator(s) - the arms may drop at this point depending on the current level of retained pressure.
 Lower the flailhead into the work position, release the lift control and proceed to work.
-NOTE: with the exception of EDS models, occasional operation of the lift function will be required when working on downhill or uphill slopes and when reaching in or out in order to replenish the oil level within the accumulator(s) to retain optimum float capability.
+NOTE: occasional operation of the lift function will be required when working on downhill or uphill slopes and when reaching in or out in order to replenish the oil level within the accumulator(s) to retain optimum float capability.